-His laboratory uses both Drosophila and mice as model organisms to explore how cells construct epithelial tissues during development and how epithelial tumours can arise.
-They focus on the question of how cell polarity organises the behaviour of cells within an epithelium.
+His laboratory used both Drosophila and mice as model organisms to explore how cells construct epithelial tissues during development and how epithelial tumours can arise.
+They focused on the question of how cell polarity organises the behaviour of cells within an epithelium.

-They aim to combine three main approaches to identify molecular mechanisms responsible for organising cell polarity and cell behaviour during tissue growth and morphogenesis in epithelia:
+They aimed to combine three main approaches to identify molecular mechanisms responsible for organising cell polarity and cell behaviour during tissue growth and morphogenesis in epithelia:

 - Genetic analysis of gene functions in vivo;

 - Computational modelling of cell polarity and cell behaviour.

 After obtaining a PhD from the University of Cambridge, Professor Barry Thompson worked as a postdoc at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany, where he used Drosophila genetics to study Hippo signalling and tumour formation, and visited the Institute for Molecular Pathology in Austria.

 He established his own laboratory at the Cancer Research UK London Research Institute in 2007 and studied the genes that control tissue growth and form in Drosophila and mouse models.
 He was also a senior group leader at the Francis Crick Institute.

 Professor Thompson was an EMBL Australia group leader at the John Curtin School of Medical Research (at the Australian National University, Canberra) from early 2019 until October 2023.

 |Mechanical strain regulates the Hippo pathway in Drosophila.|